CPRIT Approves $27 Million In Grants for Cancer Research in Texas

-Created by the Texas Legislature and approved by two statewide votes in 2007 and 2019, the Cancer Prevention and Research Institute of Texas (CPRIT) leads the Lone Star State’s $6 billion fight against cancer.
-CPRIT is the second largest public funder of cancer research in the U.S., following only the National Cancer Institute.
+Created by the Texas Legislature and approved by a statewide vote in 2007, the Cancer Prevention and Research Institute of Texas (CPRIT) leads the Lone Star State’s fight against cancer.
+In 2019, Texas voters again voted overwhelmingly to support CPRIT with an additional $3 billion, for a total of $6 billion investment in cancer research and prevention.

 Tags: